Back into Plato's Cave: Examining Cross-modal Representational Convergence at Scale: Related Work

 \textbf{Multi-modal alignment.} Early efforts to connect images and text utilized human annotations~\cite{von2007improving}.
 The curation of large-scale paired image-caption datasets, such as MS-COCO~\cite{lin2014microsoft} and Visual Genome~\cite{krishna2017visual}, facilitated the systematic study of cross-modal correspondence and models.
 The CLIP model~\cite{radford2021learningtransferablevisualmodels} by Radford et al.\ formed a turning point by demonstrating that contrastive learning on web-scale image-text pairs could produce shared embedding spaces.

 Since, a growing body of work has investigated whether such alignment arises even without explicit joint training.
 Merullo et al.~\cite{merullo2023linearlymappingimagetext} showed that a simple learned linear transformation could map between frozen vision encoders and LLMs.
 Moschella et al.~\cite{moschella2023relativerepresentationsenablezeroshot} use similarities to an anchor set.
 Maniparambil et al.~\cite{maniparambil2024visionlanguageencodersrepresent} demonstrated that even unaligned unimodal encoders possess high semantic similarity.
+Li et al.~\cite{li2024vision} study alignment at the level of shared categories.
+Complementary to that, Lu et al.~\cite{lu2026indrarepresentationhypothesismultimodal} define each sample by its angular distances to others, improving training-free alignment across vision, language, and audio.

 Fully unsupervised approaches include blind vision-language matching~\cite{schnaus2025itsblindmatchvisionlanguage} and unpaired embedding translation via cycle-consistency~\cite{jha2025harnessinguniversalgeometryembeddings,zhu2017unpairedimagetoimagetranslationusing}.
 Finally, Gupta et al.~\cite{gupta2026canonicalizingmultimodalcontrastiverepresentation} show that an orthogonal map can map between independently trained multi-modal contrastive models.
-These results are often seen as evidence for representational convergence.
-However, they are obtained in restricted settings (e.g.\ \cite{schnaus2025itsblindmatchvisionlanguage} experiments on CIFAR-100 and ImageNet-100) and do not scale to real-world multi-modal data.
+These results are often seen as evidence for representational convergence, also supported by Lu et al.~\cite{lu2025representationpotentialsfoundationmodels} in their survey of multimodal alignment.
+However, those results are obtained in restricted settings (e.g.\ \cite{schnaus2025itsblindmatchvisionlanguage} experiments on CIFAR-100 and ImageNet-100) and do not scale to real-world multi-modal data.
 Our work examines whether alignment survives beyond these constraints, showing that it decreases at scale and reflects coarse categorical agreement rather than shared fine-grained structure.

 \textbf{Limits and measurement of emergent cross-modal structure.} Several analyses show that alignment between independently trained unimodal encoders depends strongly on data, architecture, and evaluation protocol.
 Tjandrasuwita et al.~\cite{tjandrasuwita2025understandingemergencemultimodalrepresentation} find that alignment varies with modality similarity and the balance of shared versus unique information, while Hadgi et al.~\cite{hadgi2025escapingplatoscavealignment} report weaker alignment for ``pure'' 3D encoders without careful subspace selection.
 Zhu et al.~\cite{zhu2026dynamicreflectionsprobingvideo} further show that video–text alignment depends on temporal richness and text availability.